LexRillo/LexRillo/README.md

-### Hi there, I'm Alex
+### Hi there, this is Alex's Github

+### Who am I?
-## I'm a Software Engineer specialised in Imaging (Computer Graphics, Vision and Imaging) with unending thirst for knowledge.
+I'm a Software Engineer specialised in Imaging (Computer Graphics, Vision and Imaging) with unending thirst for knowledge.
 - I'm currently working at [Gamebench][gamebench_link]
 - On my spare time, I try to build my own indie game 🌟
 - I am interested in everything to do with technology and/or history 🏰